robertdobson/java-tutorial/README.txt

 src/TutorialMenu.java
     - The TutorialMenu class generates a GUI that serves as a menu driver.

+src/resources/
+    - This folder contains the folder for images and HTML documents displayed in the tutorial application.

 README.txt
     - description of submitted files